Service Ministries

 Knights of Columbus council #4706

 Join our fellowship!
-In addition to our fundraising and fraternal activities (we meet on the 4th Wednesday of the month at Dominican High School), we enjoy helping with parish events – we are the famous grillers at the parish picnic.
+In addition to our fundraising and fraternal activities we enjoy helping with parish events – we are the famous grillers at the parish picnic.
 We also are available to provide moving and lifting help.

 Ladies of Charity